astrogirlnim/Personyx/docs/DEVELOPMENT.md

 ## 🚀 Ready for Development

-Your PersonaPulse development environment is now ready!
+Your Personyx development environment is now ready!
 Start with:

 ```bash
 npm start